 Environmental Risk Factors

-Environmental risk factors during pregnancy encompass a range of external elements that, when present, may influence the health and development of the developing fetus, potentially contributing to conditions like cerebral palsy.
+Environmental risk factors during pregnancy encompass a range of external elements that may influence the health of the developing fetus.
+Thorough assessments, proactive healthcare measures, and awareness of potential environmental hazards help mitigate these risks and promote a healthy pregnancy.

 - Lack of proper prenatal care